Skip to content

 Notes

 • The options array keys are what get stored in the database and returned by themeplus_get_option() — keep them lowercase, hyphenated, and stable across theme versions.
+Changing a key in a future version will cause saved values to no longer match.

-• For choosing between options with images, use the Select Image field.
+• For a button-group visual alternative, use the Button Set field.
+For options with preview images, use the Select Image field.
+For multiple selections, use the Checkbox field.

 On This Page